arp242/nordavind/README.markdown

 Browser support
 ===============
-**Nordavind works best in Firefox**, other current browsers (Opera, Chrome, IE10) also work, but experience minor issues.
-At the moment adding features, tweaking the interface, and fixing real bugs is a higher priority than dealing with various browser quirks (Firefox just happens to be the only browser that works without fizzle).
+**Nordavind works best in Firefox**; WebKit browsers (eg. Chrome) are known to be broken, as WebKit doesn't bufffer & seek properly (this seems to be a problem/bug on their side, near as I can figure out).
+Other browsers may work, but aren't tested.
+Feel free to report problems if you encounter them.

-Browsers that will *never-ever* work are Internet Explorer 8 and Safari 5.
+Browsers that will *never* work are Internet Explorer 8 and Safari 5.

 Audio codecs
 ------------
-Nordavid uses the HTML5 `<audio>` element, while all current browsers support this reasonably well, there are some difference, notably, in the supported codecs.

-- Firefox and Opera will play Ogg Vorbis files
-- Internet Explorer and Safari will play MP3 files
-- Chrome will play both

-Nordavind will transparently convert files for you, but you should be aware that converting from MP3 to Ogg Vorbis (or vice versa) *will* reduce audio quality even at fairly high bitrates because you’re converting from one lossless format to another.
+Nordavind will transparently convert FLAC, MP3, and OGG files for you so that your browser can play them, but you should be aware that converting from MP3 to Ogg Vorbis (or vice versa) *will* reduce audio quality even at fairly high bitrates because you’re converting from one lossless format to another.
 So you may want to choose your browser depending on the format of you music collection.

 Note that converting FLAC to either format is fine.